 The Wightman Gymnasium facilities also have internet access and computerized injury tracking software to facilitate students in athletic training becoming familiar with technology related to athletic injury care.
 The athletic training facility in the fieldhouse is primarily designed to provide athletic training services for athletes during practice and competition.
 This facility is equipped with the items necessary to prepare athletes for practices and games and to provide immediate care for injuries which occur during these periods.

 The Human Performance Laboratory (HPL) is equipped with several treadmills, Monark bicycle ergometers, Monark arm ergometers, and basic strength testing equipment.
-A centerpiece of the lab is the MedGraphics Metabolic Measurement Cart which allows measurement of oxygen consumption and pulmonary functions as well as cardiac output assessments.
+A centerpiece of the lab is the AlterG Anti-Gravity Treadmill which reduces gravity's impact by using weights between 20% and 100% of one's body weight.
+The MedGraphics Metabolic Measurement Cart allows measurement of oxygen consumption and pulmonary functions as well as cardiac output assessments.
 This equipment also allows measurement of resting metabolic rates (RMR).
 The lab also contains a Quinton 4500 12-lead portable EKG Monitor along with a second Quinton EKG monitor which allow for multiple laboratory experiences involving resting and exercise stress testing.
 Body density and composition measurements are determined by the hydrostatic weighing and skinfold methods.
 Extensions of the HPL are the use of a Cybex isokinetic dynamometer to assess isometric and isokinetic strength.
 Another extension of the HPL includes the use of a High Performance Liquid Chromatograph (HPLC) and spectrophotometers in addition to the basic chemistry supplies.
 This particular equipment is primarily used for lipoprotein and cholesterol research.